RasaHQ/rasa/master/_sources/nlu/choosing-a-pipeline.rst.txt

         .. _section_supervised_embeddings_pipeline:

-        The advantage of the ``supervised_embeddings`` pipeline is that your word vectors will be customised for your domain.
+        The advantage of the ``supervised_embeddings`` pipeline is that your word vectors will be customized for your domain.
 For example, in general English, the word "balance" is closely related to "symmetry", but very different to the word "cash".
 In a banking domain, "balance" and "cash" are closely related and you'd like your model to capture that.
 This pipeline doesn't use a language-specific model,